 - Diet restrictions.Everyone is different in this area.
 Some people eat everything without a problem.
 But even when I’ve “chewed, chewed, chewed” my food well, I may end up picking out onions, potato skins, and other foods that clog the catheter.
 It changes what and how I eat – or how I prepare food.

 - Lack of doctors.
-Very few doctors are familiar with the BCIR.
+Very few doctors are familiar with continent ostomies.
 My primary care doctor has been a godsend in helping me treat the potassium deficiency and testing my blood regularly.
 A local GI is willing to prescribe antibiotics for pouchitis.
 However, the only two doctors in the US performing BCIR have stopped practicing.
-If something goes wrong, my only option is a trip Cleveland, New York City, or Asheville, NC,to doctor who perform the Kock Pouch.
+If something goes wrong, my only option is a trip Cleveland, New York City, or Asheville, NC, to doctors who perform the Kock Pouch.
 The what-ifs are scary.

 Do I regret my decision?